Residential aged care fees and charges

 Income covered by this means test is based on the client’s total assessable income, which is defined as Centrelink/DVA pension income (net of the minimum pension supplement and energy supplement) plus ordinary income.
 The client’s ordinary income is primarily assessed in the same manner as the Centrelink income test – except for new entrants to aged care homes, where from 1 January 2016 rental income on retained family homes is now included, regardless of whether a RAD or DAP is paid.
 For each member of a couple, the total assessable income is 50 per cent of the combined ordinary income, plus any Centrelink/DVA payments the person receives.

-The amount of assessable income that is means tested is calculated below.
+The amount of assessable income that are means tested is calculated on a sliding scale as shown in the table below.

 These are calculated as the maximum Centrelink pension payments (single or member of a couple) less the minimum pension and energy supplement, plus the allowed level of income that does not impact pension payments.